For poker lovers worldwide, bluffing is a critical weapon in their armoury; they use it to gain a psychological edge over their opponents.

-There are many instances where other players are in the same situation as yourself, so you have nothing to lose by using the semi-bluff to get the upper hand.
-Semi bluffs are used chiefly by experienced players, and newbies should stick to honest hands until they learn the right time to semi-bluff.
+There are many instances where other players are in the same situation as you, so you have nothing to lose by using the semi-bluff to get the upper hand.
+Semi-bluffs are used chiefly by experienced players, and newbies should stick to honest hands until they learn the right time to semi-bluff.

 3. Quick Bluff

-It’s akin to testing the waters to see who is really invested in that round.
-A sizeable aggressive bet is usually enough to scare away the pretenders from the genuine contenders and is an excellent strategy to use to mop up quick pots in indecisive rounds.
+It’s akin to testing the waters to see who is invested in that round.
+A sizeable aggressive bet is usually enough to scare away the pretenders from the genuine contenders and is an excellent strategy to mop up quick pots in indecisive rounds.

 Quick bluffs are great for those small-pot hands that don’t appear to be going anywhere and are usually used in tournaments and professional games.

 A Continuation bet is where you bet aggressively after the flop to convince your opponents that the flop has unlocked a powerful combination for you.
 Maintaining your image of having a strong hand after the flop is sure to make your opponents doubt the value of their hands and will likely result in the folding in submission.

 For this bet to appear convincing, it is wise to have betted big in the pre-flop phase to signal to your opponents that you did have strong cards to start with.
 The important thing is to follow up with your aggressiveness, as any hesitance after your initial enthusiasm will be viewed as a sign of weakness that your opponents will exploit.